jarrettmeyer/jarrettmeyer.github.io/ihc/2019-2020/2019-12-08-lesson-plan.md

         -   What public services will be available?
 These should include education, healthcare, police, fire, public safety, transportation, etc.
         -   How will taxes be collected?
 Will taxes be imposed on individuals or corporations?
         -   How will laws be enforced?
 Will laws include fines, prison, or community service?
 What are the advantages and disadvantages or each of these?
         -   How will disputes between citizens be resolved?
 Answers can range from arbitration to a duel to the death.
+(Since they are 7th graders, expect the latter.)

 ### Announcements